 Yep, it’s #TechnicsMonth at Liquid Audio and what better way to start than with the Technics SU-V8.
-What that #TechnicsMonth is exactly, I don’t know, but I’m going to focus only on Technics for the next couple of articles.
+What #TechnicsMonth is exactly, I don’t know, but I’m going to focus only on Technics for the next couple of articles.

 Before we go too much further, feel free to watch my accompanying video on this SU-V8 clean, repair and service: